taqtiqa/julia-install/doc/man/julia-install.1.md

 ## EXAMPLES

-List supported Rubies and their major versions:
+List supported Julias and their major versions:

     $ julia-install